nirvana-7777/kv-gateway/README.md

-# If you're in the terminal where you got this response, you can:
-echo "# Hex Key-Value Store API
+# Hex Key-Value Store API

 A lightweight REST API for storing and retrieving hex-encoded key-value pairs using Redis as the backend storage.